-Crackling wooden wicks takes your candle burning experience to another level.
+Crackling wooden wicks take your candle-burning experience to another level.

-Not only do you have the soothing sight of the flickering flame, you get to hear the comforts of crackling wood in the background.
+Not only do you have the soothing sight of the flickering flame, but you also get to hear the comforts of crackling wood in the background.

 And with anything new, you need to get to know them and learn how they work.

 What's The Difference Between Wooden And Cotton Wicks: